seanox/virtual-environment/shiftdown/README.md

 If the program is terminated, the original priority is restored.

+__Against the expectation, the program does not reduce the computer's performance, but tries to improve that all programs get enough CPU time.__

 # System Requirement
 - Windows 10 or higher as operating system